Flieh/diplicity-beta-feedback/README.md

 I will work with Martin to bring him the best ideas.
 Keep in mind that it's a labor of love on his part, so he'll do what he wants ultimately.
 But he is interested in what the community has to say.

 Here is a link that will allow you to configure email notifications.
 No push notifications are available yet, so this is the next best thing: https://diplicity-engine.appspot.com/User/111874156655660979592/UserConfig

+Here is a link to Martin's google drive where all the apks are available. https://drive.google.com/drive/folders/0B67FlKHmCU84eWVnRy1tcVUtVlk

+<h3>Until further notice, everyone should be using Build 62-69</h3>